charMstr/ft_services/README.md

 This is a school project for the **_42cursus_**.

-_note: Each subparts of this project has its own readme.md_
+_note: Each subparts of this project has its own readme.md, they contain tips and a bunch of details_

+_note2: If you are a 42 student, i made a separate README.md:
+README\_FOR\_42PEERS.md it contains some helpful hints on how to approch the subject._

 ## OVERVIEW OF PROJECT